-The SyncVu TM feature works with the simultaneous input monitoring (SIM) mode and allows you to configure the settings for two inputs at the same time.
-To set the instrument to SyncVu TM mode once you are in SIM mode, do the following: 1.
-Press the MAIN button.
-2. Select SyncVu.
-3. Select Enable.
-How to Change Settings Using SyncVu This instrument can display four tiles.
-When you are viewing two inputs simultaneously in SIM mode, the tiles on the left side of the display show the finput.
+The SyncVuTM feature works with the simultaneous input monitoring (SIM) mode and allows you to configure the settings for two inputs at the same time.
+To set the instrument to SyncVuTM mode once you are in SIM mode, do the following:

+- 1. Press the MAIN button.

+- 2. Select SyncVu.

+- 3. Select Enable.

+How to Change Settings Using SyncVu

+This instrument can display four tiles.
+When you are viewing two inputs simultaneously in SIM mode, the tiles on the left side of the display show the first input.
 The tiles on the right side of the display show the second input.
-The disp type in tile 1 for the first input is the same display type shown for the second in in tile 2: Top left to top right and bottom left to bottom right.
-SyncVu TM allow you to change the settings for the two related tiles at the same time.
+The display type in tile 1 for the first input is the same display type shown for the second input in tile 2: Top left to top right and bottom left to bottom right.
+SyncVuTM allows you to change the settings for the two related tiles at the same time.

 For example, if you have a waveform display in tile 1 of input 1A, then tile 2 is the waveform display for the second input.
-When you adjust the settings for the waveform displayed in tile 1, the settings for the waveform displayed in tile 2 are applied to til Reference Loop Reference signals can be Black Burst or Tri-level sync.
+When you adjust the settings for the waveform displayed in tile 1, the settings for the waveform displayed in tile 2 are adjusted simultaneously.
+Similarly, adjusting settings for tile 2 are applied to tile 1.

+Reference Loop

+Reference signals can be Black Burst or Tri-level sync.
 After you connect the appropriate reference signal, press the EXT REF button the on the front panel of the instrument.
-You can also choose which format to lock to by pressing the CONFIG button and selecting External Ref .
+You can also choose which format to lock to by pressing the CONFIG button and selecting External Ref.
 The default setting is Auto.

 The reference input is passive and requires external termination.
 If you install this instrument to monitor an operating link, the destination receiver and the connecting cable serve as the termination.
 This monitoring connection checks the performance of the entire path.
-The return loss of the instrument is sufficiently.

-performance of the entire path.
 The return loss of the instrument is sufficiently high that, in most cases, the destination receiver sets the system return loss.
 In cases where this instrument is placed at the end of a link, you must install a BNC termination on one side of the loop-through external reference connector.
 The termination must be 75 $\Omega$ and DC coupled.
-(See Figure 20.)
+(See Figure 16.)

-Figure 20: External reference signal connection
+Figure 16: External reference signal connection